Her Story

 About Leah

-I've been working in hospitality for over 10 years, beginning with cleaning for my family before immediately transitioning into customer service.
-For the past 3 years, I've been working in the service industry as a shift lead at Alamo Drafthouse, a movie theater bar.
-In this role, I serve as the head of employees for the bar department, collaborating with other shift leads to provide leadership for the entire bar team.
-My responsibilities include training new employees and teaching them about our guidelines, expectations, and everything important to working at our establishment, while also ensuring we deliver the best experience for both customers and every employee.
-I hold an undergraduate degree in criminology from DePaul University and have been wanting to transition into either the legal field or social work field.
-However, I've found that hospitality offers many of the same person-to-person interactions, just in a different context with more administrative and clerical work, while still using the same skills for research and setting guidelines and expectations.
-Beyond my current role, I hold an adult basic education certification from an internship during my college years where I tutored and helped adults get their basic education.
-I also volunteered as project coordinator with the Touch Gift Foundation, a non-profit that delivers necessities and supplies to those who need it, where I was in charge of research, collaboration, and putting out departmental requirements and setting guidelines.
+I've been working in hospitality for over 7 years, beginning with cleaning for a company with my family before immediately transitioning into customer service.
+For the past 2 years, I've been working in the service industry at Alamo Drafthouse, a movie theater, restaurant, and bar.
+In this role, I serve as a shift supervisor for the bar department, collaborating with other shift supervisors to provide leadership for the entire bar team.
+My responsibilities include training new employees in bartending and teaching them about our guidelines, expectations, and everything important to working at our establishment, while also ensuring we deliver the best experience for both customers and every employee.
+I hold a bachelor of arts in criminology from DePaul University and am seeking to transition into the legal or social services field to continue to grow professionally.
+In the meantime, I've found that hospitality offers many of the same person-to-person interactions, just in a different context with more administrative and clerical work, while still using the same skills for research and setting guidelines and expectations.
+Beyond my current role, I hold an adult basic education certification from an internship I did in college, where I tutored and helped adults to develop their skills and knowledge of foundational concepts.
+I interned as project coordinator with the Touch Gift Foundation, a non-profit that delivers necessities and supplies to those in need.
+At TGF I was in charge of research, coordination, collaboration, and verifying requirements/guidelines for the company itself.

 Her Interview